Hi, my name is Debbie. Welcome to my blog!

 Want to learn what medical coding is all about, if it’s right for you, or if it gives you that fire in the belly?

-Are you a medical coding student or a new coder looking for additional information to help you succeed?
+Are you a medical coding student preparing to eventually sit for your CPC certification exam and need additional information to help you succeed?

 Great.
 Because that’s precisely what I help people with around here.

 - Career seekers wanting to find out if they have the personality and skills to make an excellent medical coder.

 - Medical coding students who are looking for helpful information to enhance their education.

 - New coders who may need to brush up on a topic and/or may be getting ready to prepare for a certification exam.

 - Anyone else who may be looking for specific information about medical coding or who may just enjoy hanging out here.

 If you have ever struggled with questions like these: